Entries for the Tree Voucher Incentive closed on 21 September 2022.

 Which trees do you recommend?

 There are many different types of trees to suit different locations and needs.
 For example do you want something that is evergreen or deciduous?
 Attract native honey eaters into your garden?
 Or produce seasonal fruit?
+How big is the spot you have in mind to plant?
+How much shade or sun does it get?
+Answering these questions can go a long way for one of the friendly garden center staff to help you select a tree to suit your space.

 We have provided a small selection of ideas on the website that may help you.